jibrelnetwork/ethereum-qr-code/README.md

  2. `options` | Object | optional

 Allows to [override extra options](https://www.npmjs.com/package/qrcode#options-9) of the used qrcore plugin.
 Such as color, margin and scale.
-Use `option.scale` carefully, because by default the value is selected by the plugin automatically based on the lanth of the data.
-Manually setting may result in error.
+Use `option.scale` with caution.
+The plugin selects a default value based on the length of the data.
+Manually setting may result in an error.

 ## Contact us